Baha-Arfaoui/mlops_pipline/README.md

 ## Project Structure
 The project is structured as follows:
 1. **Modularization**: Refactoring an ML model from a Jupyter Notebook into reusable and independent modules.
-2. **Automation (CI/CD)**: Implementing automated workflows using a Makefile and tools such as Pylint, Flake8, MyPy, SonarQube, and Black to ensure code quality, security, and formatting.
+2. **Automation (CI/CD)**: Implementing automated workflows using a Makefile and tools such as Pylint, Flake8, MyPy, SonarQube, and Black to ensure code quality, security, and formatting Unit and functional tests.
 3. **MLflow Integration**: Tracking experiments, managing model versions, and ensuring reproducibility using MLflow.
 4. **Model Deployment**: Exposing the trained model as a REST API using FastAPI, with JSON-based documentation.
 5. **Containerization**: Using Docker to containerize the API, publishing the image to DockerHub, and deploying the application.
-6. **Monitoring**: Continuously tracking model performance using MLflow, Elasticsearch, and visualizing metrics with Kibana.
+6. **Monitoring**: Continuously tracking model performance using MLflow, Elasticsearch, and visualizing metrics with Kibana ,System monitoring (CPU, RAM, disk space, etc.).

 ## Setup Instructions
 ### Prerequisites